-The AIA is particularly beneficial for small businesses, as in many cases the annual allowance will be sufficient to cover most of the capital expenditure on qualifying plant and machinery.
+The AIA is particularly beneficial for small businesses, as in many cases the annual allowance will be sufficient to cover most, if not all of the capital expenditure on qualifying plant and machinery.
 For larger businesses, this relief is of less significance.

 If the qualifying expenditure exceeds the upper limit then AIA may be claimed on the expenditure up to the limit, and the balance is included in the General Pool, or Special Rate Pool on which Writing Down Allowances (“WDA”) may be claimed.

 The claimant can decide which expenditure should be allocated to the AIA claim to maximise the relief due.
 It is more advantageous to claim AIAs on expenditure which would otherwise fall into the Special Rate Pool in priority to assets within the General Pool.

 For businesses with accounting periods which straddle the date on which there is a change to the upper limit, the upper limit is pro-rated between the 2 periods to arrive at a hybrid upper limit for that year.

 A company whose year-end is 31 March 2019 is entitled to claim AIA on expenditure incurred up to the following limits: